apache/airavata/README.md

 For general information on how to contribute, please see the [Get Involved](http://airavata.apache.org/get-involved.html) section of the Apache Airavata website.

+### Setting up development environment

+Run `pip install -r requirements-dev.txt` to install development and testing libraries.

+Use a code editor that integrates with editorconfig and flake8.
+I also recommend autopep8 for automatically formatting code to follow the PEP8 guidelines.

 ## License

 The Apache Airavata Django Portal is licensed under the Apache 2.0 license.
 For